 - In the delta counter use case, a FaaS environment runs the function in multiple function invocation instances and sends the points to the Wavefront service.
 The Wavefront service aggregates the points and stores the result.
 When the user runs a query, the Wavefront service fetches the already aggregated value.

 Wavefront can receive and store metrics at 1 point per second per unique source.
 However, some scenarios generate metrics even more frequently.
 Suppose you are measuring the latency of web requests.
 If you have a lot of traffic at multiple servers, you may have multiple distinct measurements for a given metric, timestamp, and source.
 Using “normal” metrics, we can’t measure this.

 To address high frequency data, Wavefront supports histograms – a mechanism to compute, store, and use distributions of metrics.
 A Wavefront histogram is a distribution of metrics collected and computed by the Wavefront proxy.
 Histograms are supported by Wavefront proxy 4.12 and later.
-To indicate that metrics should be treated as histogram data, the user must send the metrics to a histogram proxy port instead of the normal metrics port (2878).
+Wavefront Histograms describes the histogram format, histogram ports, and some examples.